AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

     </note></li>
    <li> Expand every project to display a list of job roles that user can fulfill on those projects. </li>
    <li> Expand each role to display a list of tasks the user in that role is assigned to.<br></li>
-  </ul> If users have no job roles associated with them, their Available, Planned, and Actual Hours or FTE are listed in the <span class="bold">No Role</span> section.<br>For information about what fields and items display when applying the User view to the <em>Resource Planner</em>, see the "Project/ Role/ User View Selection" section in <a href="../../resource-mgmt/resource-planning/resource-planner-navigation.md" class="MCXref xref">Resource Planner navigation overview </a>.</li>
+  </ul> If users have no job roles associated with them, their Available, Planned, and Actual Hours or FTE are listed in the <span class="bold">No Role</span> section.<br>For information about what fields and items display when applying the User view to the <span>Resource Planner</span>, see the "Project/ Role/ User View Selection" section in <a href="../../resource-mgmt/resource-planning/resource-planner-navigation.md" class="MCXref xref">Resource Planner navigation overview </a>.</li>
 </ul>

-## Overview of fields visible in the User View of the *Resource Planner*
+## Overview of fields visible in the User View of the `Resource Planner`

-Refer to the following table for understanding the information displayed in the User view of the *Resource Planner*.
+Refer to the following table for understanding the information displayed in the User view of the `Resource Planner`.

 <table cellspacing="15">
  <col>